lupyuen2/wip-nuttx/Documentation/platforms/risc-v/sg2000/boards/duos/index.rst

 `Linux microSD Card <https://lupyuen.github.io/articles/sg2000#download-the-linux-microsd>`_ for Duo S.

-To boot NuttX on Milk-V Duo S, flip the `Main Processor Switch <https://milkv.io/docs/duo/getting-started/duos#risc-v-and-arm-switching>`_ to **RV** (RISC-V).
+To boot NuttX on Milk-V Duo S, flip the `Main Processor Switch <https://lupyuen.github.io/articles/sg2000#boot-without-microsd>`_ to **RV** (RISC-V).
-`Install a TFTP Server <https://lupyuen.github.io/articles/sg2000#boot-nuttx-over-tftp>`_ on our computer.
+On our computer, `install the TFTP Server <https://lupyuen.github.io/articles/sg2000#boot-nuttx-over-tftp>`_.

 Copy the file ``Image-sg2000`` from the previous section to the TFTP Server, together with the Device Tree: